Welcome to the WhitewatersBy adrian mattern

 German-born Adrian Mattern is a professional whitewater kayaker who travels the world as part of a collective called SEND.
 Adrian’s love of the sport has taken him and his team to some of the most remote places on earth in order to capture footage of the most death defying waterfall drops ever attempted.

 When I tell people that I am a whitewater kayaker who travels to remote places all over the world in order to throw myself off waterfalls or run huge rapids in my kayak, I often get a raised eyebrow as a response.
+(And questions about your travel insurance?)

 At that point I usually pull out my phone to let the pictures speak for themselves, but they don’t really create an understanding as to why I’ve put all my time and energy for the past eight years into a sport that comes with serious risk.